hphelion/documentation/cli.unix.2.reference.md

 HP Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
 _________________________________________

-Below you can find a full reference of supported UNIX command-line interface (CLI) commands.
+Below you can find a full reference of supported UNIX CLI (command-line interface) for HP Cloud commands.
 The commands are alphabetized.
 You can also use the <font face="Courier">hpcloud help [<em>command</em>]</font> tool (where <em>command</em> is the name of the command on which you want help, for example <font face="Courier">account:setup</font>) to display usage, description, and option information from the command line.

 Many of the commands support a `--debug` option to print verbose trace.
 This trace may help you diagnose problems if the CLI is having difficulty communicating with the servers.